efeveret01/Covid_Exploration_And_Visualization/README.md

 ## The exploration and visualization of Covid-19 data using Microsoft SQL Server and Power BI

-Using Microsoft SQL Server the Covid-19 data downloaded from the **Our World in Data** webpage[1] is cleaned, imported and explored.
+Using Microsoft SQL Server the Covid-19 data downloaded from the **'Our World in Data'** webpage[1] is cleaned, imported and explored.
 See the CovidDataExploration for the exploration stage.

 After exploration, information that was seen as 'interesting to know' about the Covid-19